 Academic Language Therapy:

-We use Alphabetic Phonics or Multi sensory Reading and Spelling to teach our language arts students who have an identified need.
+We use Alphabetic Phonics, Multisensory Reading and Spelling, or Reading Readiness to teach our language arts students who have an identified need.
 The program was developed by Aylett Cox, Lucius Waites and staff at Texas Scottish Rite Hospital, Dallas, TX.
 This is a structured system to teach reading, spelling, writing, comprehension and oral to written expression with an emphasis on the alphabet and phonics.
 It is designed to teach individuals who are intellectually normal, but have difficulty in auditory, visual, and/or kinesthetic recognition or memory.
 It meets the needs of every kind of learner.

-For assistance in Math, the trained therapists use Semple Math by Janice L. Semple, M. Ed.; Hands On Equations by Henry Borenson, Ed.
-D.; Word Problems Made Easy by Otter Creek Institute, as well as individualized tutoring to supplement the classroom curriculum, using multi-sensory techniques to build a firm math foundation.
+For assistance in Math, the trained therapists use Multisensory Math by Marily Zecher, Stern Math by Stern & Gould, Semple Math Mnemonics by Janice L. Semple, Hands On Equations by Henry Borenson, as well as individualized tutoring to supplement the classroom curriculum, using multi-sensory techniques to build a firm math foundation.

 Speech services are available through a private Speech Pathologist.

 If you already know that your child has a learning difference, or if your child currently has an Individual Education Plan (IEP) with the public school, it would be helpful to bring that paperwork along with you when you visit our school.
 The public schools are mandated by law to develop an Individual Education Plan (IEP).
 Central Christian Academy writes and implements a Learning Accommodations Plan (LAP) because we want to partner with the family to educate and equip students to reach their full potential!